Rules and explanations

-No, each participant can only apply once by selecting their country of deployment in the online application form.
+No, each participant must submit their project only once by selecting the country of deployment of the project in the online registration form.
 The 3 winners from each country will automatically be positioned to enter the International Grand Prize competition in order to win €25,000 – €15,000 or €10,000.

 For this 10th edition, a total of 5 winners will therefore be designated by the International Grand Jury.
-The international award ceremony will take place on 13 November at the AfricaCom Awards, the largest telecoms conference in Africa, which will be held in Cape Town, South Africa.
+The international award ceremony will take place on November at the AfricaCom, the telecoms reference conference in Africa that will be held in Cape Town, South Africa.

 The jury will consider the social and environmental impact of the projects, their degree of innovation, the possibility of expanding the product or service to several countries and the financial viability and feasibility of the projects submitted.